 Common questions

 GoldPaid covers every town and address in Dorset by post on identical terms.
-The 5 town pages on this hub are simply the most-requested areas; wherever you are in Dorset, the service and the cover are the same.
+The 5 town pages on this hub are a sample of the region; wherever you are in Dorset, the service and the cover are the same.

 How long does postage take from Dorset?